Ade-Oluwademilade/Ethical-Hacking-Notes/14. Attacking Active Directory ~ Initial Attack Vectors/LLMNR Poisoning/LLMNR Poisoning Overview.md

 ### Steps to Re-Produce

-1. We run the `Responder` script to listen to LLMNR queries made by other devices on that network and **performs man-in-the-middle attacks on them** (This could be early in the morning why people are turning on their PC).
+1. We run the `Responder` script to listen to LLMNR queries made by other devices on that network and **performs man-in-the-middle attacks on them** (This could be early in the morning why people are turning on their PC).`
-Command: `sudo responder -I <network-interface> -dWP`

 ![](https://i.imgur.com/uYKJtur.png)